-21.8.2 Snapshots
+21.8.3 Snapshots

-Snapshots, also called Shadow Copies, are copies of the state of a file system subvolume at a certain point of time.
+Snapshots, also called Shadow Copies, are copies of the state of a file system subvolume at a certain point in time.
 Snapper is the tool to manage these snapshots in Linux.
-Snapshots are supported on the Btrfs file system or thinly-provisioned LVM volumes.
+Snapshots are supported on the Btrfs file system or thinly provisioned LVM volumes.
 The Samba suite supports managing remote snapshots through the FSRVP protocol on both the server and client side.

-21.8.2.1 Previous Versions
+21.8.3.1 Previous versions

-Snapshots on a Samba server can be exposed to remote Windows clients as file or directory previous versions.
+Snapshots on a Samba server can be exposed to remote Windows clients as previous versions of files or directories.